 The last remaining gate of the former customs wall of Berlin.
 This iconic structure is one of the most recognisable symbols of Berlin.
 Situated on Pariser Platz, it is right near many other great Berlin Landmarks including the Reichstaggebäude (The German Parliament building) and the Memorial to the Murdered Jews of Europe, as well as the Tiergarten.

-For a night at the theatre you are spoiled for choice in Mitte with a variety of theatres presenting styles including musicals, variety show, comedy, drama, opera, classical music concerts, cabaret and so much more.
-Our favourites are the Chamäleon theatre in the Hackescher Höfe for some great physical theater and new circus; the Konzerthaus for beautiful classical music concerts; the Berliner Ensemble for some supurb German theatre; or the Friedrichstadt-Palast for one of the most impressive shows on the largest stage in Europe.
+For a night at the theatre, you are spoiled for choice in Mitte with a variety of theatres presenting styles including musicals, variety show, comedy, drama, opera, classical music concerts, cabaret and so much more.
+Our favourites are the Chamäleon theatre in the Hackescher Höfe for some great physical theatre and new circus; the Konzerthaus for beautiful classical music concerts; the Berliner Ensemble for some superb German theatre; or the Friedrichstadt-Palast for one of the most impressive shows on the largest stage in Europe.
 Check under Attractions for more information or check out our events for upcoming performances.